-emproyee.

-(Source: Amended at 47 Ill.
-Reg, effective)

 Section 502.207 Disclosure Required for Land Trusts

-An applicant filing for an NPDES permit mustshallmust satisfy the requirements of the Land Trust Beneficial Interest Disclosure Act [735 ILCS 405 et. seq.] before the Agency grants the applicant its permit.
+An applicant filing for an NPDES permit shall satisfy the requirements of the Land Trust Beneficial Interest Disclosure Act [735 ILCS 405 et. seq.] before the Agency grants the applicant its permit.

-(Source: Amended at 47 Ill.
-Reg, effective)

 SUBPART C: PERMIT ISSUANCE AND CONDITIONS

 Section 502.301 Standards for Issuance

-The Agency willshall will not grant any NPDES permit unless the applicant submits proof that the subject facility:
+The Agency shall not grant any NPDES permit unless the applicant submits proof that the subject facility:

-- a) Will be constructed, modified, or operated so as not to violatecause a violation of violate the Act or of applicable Board regulations or of the Federal Water Pollution Control Act (CWA) (12 U.S.C.
-24), or has been granted a variance under Title IX of the Act; and - b) Either conforms to the design criteria the Agency promulgates promulgated by the Agency under Section 502.305 or is based on such other criteria which the applicant proves will produce consistently satisfactory results.
+a) Will be constructed, modified, or operated so as not to cause a violation of the Act or of applicable Board regulations or of the Federal Water Pollution Control Act (CWA) (12 U.S.C.
+24), or has been granted a variance under Title IX of the Act; and b) Either conforms to the design criteria promulgated by the Agency under Section 502.305 or is based on such other criteria which the applicant proves will produce consistently satisfactory results.